-The Centre for Health Protection (CHP) of the Department of Health recorded a recent increase in the number of HFMD institutional outbreaks in the recent weeks, from three (affecting nine persons) in the week ending 17 June to nine (affecting 53 persons) last week.
-There were seven outbreaks (affecting 17 persons) recorded in the first three days this week (ending on 8 July).
-In addition, surveillance of HFMD based at sentinel child care centre/kindergartens and general out-patient clinics also recorded corresponding increases in HFMD activity recently.
+The Centre for Health Protection (CHP) of the Department of Health recorded a recent increase in the number of HFMD institutional outbreaks in the recent weeks, from four (affecting 15 persons) in the week ending 9 September to 13 (affecting 38 persons) last week after start of the new school year.
+There were also 17 outbreaks (affecting 42 persons) recorded in the first three days this week.
+In addition, surveillance of HFMD based at sentinel child care centre/kindergartens and private medical practitioner clinics also recorded corresponding increases recently.
+So far, no enterovirus 71 (EV71) infection or severe enterovirus infections (SE) other than EV71 and poliovirus has been recorded this year.

 HFMD is an infection commonly seen in children.
 In Hong Kong, HFMD occurs throughout the year with the usual peak season occurring from May to July.
 A smaller peak may also occur from October to December.
 Common symptoms of HFMD include fever, sore throat and skin rash over the hands and feet.
-Although HFMD is usually self-limiting, some patients, especially those infected with enterovirus 71 (EV71), may develop complications like myocarditis, encephalitis or poliomyelitis-like paralysis.
+Although HFMD is usually self-limiting, some patients, especially those infected with EV71, may develop complications like myocarditis, encephalitis or poliomyelitis-like paralysis.

-Maintaining good personal and environmental hygiene is the most important measure to prevent HFMD.
+Maintaining good personal and environmental hygiene is the most important measure to prevent HFMD and EV71 infection.
 Alcohol-based handrub should not substitute hand hygiene with liquid soap and water, as alcohol does not effectively kill some viruses causing HFMD (e.g. EV71).
-Schools are recommended to take the following measures to prevent outbreaks:
+Schools are recommended to take the following measures to prevent HFMD and EV71 outbreaks: